 The City has a lease with the Ohio Department of Administrative Services for space in the Ocasek Government Office Building.
-The operations and maintenance fees for 2019 increased to \$416,487 annually from \$265,212 in 2018 and the lease has an annual option to renew.
+The operations and maintenance fees for 2020 decreased to \$348,817 annually from \$416,487 in 2019 and the lease has an annual option to renew.
 This space is being used for City offices.
-Due to consolidation of City operations from other offices, space occupied by the City in Ocasek increased in 2017 and 2018.
+Due to consolidation of City operations from other offices, space occupied by the City in Ocasek increased starting in 2017.